abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 ### Navigating to route programmatically

-- To navigate to a route programmatically, use the `Router` service in the component
+- To navigate to a route programmatically, use the`navigate()` method of the `Router` service in the component

 - The `Router` service is used to navigate to a route programmatically